nicbou/nicolasbouliane.com/content/projects/minor-report.md

 This solution requires building a layer on top of existing bureaucratic processes.
 [As highlighted before](#castles-on-quicksand), this implies building rigid software on top of arbitrary, undocumented and capricious bureaucracy.

-: filling the form, sending the form, making the payment, getting status updates, receiving the desired document

 ### 3. Artificial intelligence

+I see no applicable use of AI here.

 ### 4. Feasibility assessment

 Berlin does not offer an API for its digital processes.
 For the most part, Berlin does not offer digital processes.
 It's mostly analog processes over email.

 For every step of the process, you must create scripts that mimic the actions of a human: clicking around, downloading forms, filling PDFs, sending emails and making payments.
+This sort of automation - with a [headless browser](https://en.wikipedia.org/wiki/Headless_browser) like Selenium or Playwright - is slow and unreliable.
+You might also get blocked or rate-limited by the Berlin.de servers.

 The response from the bureaucracy is not an instant, predictable, machine-readable message.
 A human will write a unique letter and mail it to user's home address in 4 to 8 weeks.

 Each of the 12 districts handles bureaucracy in its own way, with varying requirements and varying efficiency.
-You must either adjust your automated solution to the whims of each district, or send all your applications to a single district.
+You must either adjust your automated solution to the whims of each district, or send all your applications to the single district that does its job well.
 In my experience, no district will volunteer for this.

 The few existing digital processes only work with BundID, which most immigrants can't use, and which your scripts can't work around.